ameerahaider/AWS-Automated-Deployment-for-OrangeHRM/README.md

 Prior to initiating the pipelines, please perform the following preliminary tasks:

+1. Download OrangeHRM Source Files: Acquire the OrangeHRM source code from GitHub repository: https://github.com/orangehrm/orangehrm.
-1. Create an S3 bucket named "my-terraform-state-bucket-cicd" for storing Terraform state.
+2. Create an S3 bucket named "my-terraform-state-bucket-cicd" for storing Terraform state.
-2. Set up a publicly accessible Elastic Container Registry (ECR) repository named "orangehrm" to house Docker images.
+3. Set up a publicly accessible Elastic Container Registry (ECR) repository named "orangehrm" to house Docker images.
-3. Configure an Identity Provider within GitLab for seamless integration with AWS services.
+4. Configure an Identity Provider within GitLab for seamless integration with AWS services.
-4. Establish an AWS Role and associated Policy for assuming roles during pipeline execution.
+5. Establish an AWS Role and associated Policy for assuming roles during pipeline execution.
-5. Push the `infra` branch to initiate the infrastructure setup process.
+6. Push the `infra` branch to initiate the infrastructure setup process.
-6. Deploy the OrangeHRM application by triggering the `deploy` branch pipeline.
+7. Deploy the OrangeHRM application by triggering the `deploy` branch pipeline.

 ## Workflow